I’m pretty sure no introduction is needed. If you’re here, you KNOW all too well what ingrown hairs are…unfortunately.

 But before we get into how to avoid ingrown hairs after shaving, we should probably understand why they occur, and how to prevent them in the first place.

 Ingrown hairs are most likely to happen to people who are either with dark, coarse (and/or curly) hair OR to people who usually use shaving or waxing as a hair removing method.

 Generally, ingrown hair and razor burns occur when there is:

-- Tugging the hair.
+Tugging Of the Hair

 This happens when the blades are either too dull or too close to each other, which means that coarse hairs get caught in between the blades.

 But when you let go of your skin it goes over the shaved area and the hairs are now under the skin, which means they will grow under your skin.
 Which means you will get ingrown hairs.

 The blade gets dull if we don’t get the dead skin cells off and the hairs aren’t cut properly.
 It would be like painting your nails bright red and only when the polish has dried, you start filing your nails because they’re too long.

 Ok, so you’ve had it with ingrown hairs.
 You shaved yesterday and today you’re already seeing red bumps on your skin.
 Let’s not let that happen the next time you shave…

-The key to this is finding the right products or ingredients (if you’re making a DYI exfoliating product at home) that are neutral and even calming to YOUR skin.
-For everyone it may be something else.
+The key to this is finding the right products or ingredients (if you’re making DIY exfoliating products at home) that are neutral and even calming to YOUR skin.
+For everyone, it may be something else.

 - Sea salt – Epsom salt is ideal!